---

 form.save(context: :submission)

-in the given context and persist the changes if
+would first call `valid?` in the given context and persist the changes if

 validations pass.
-Otherwise populates errors
+Otherwise populates `errors`.

 One thing to note here is that when we validate using an explicit context, Rails

-bypasses all other contexts including :create
+bypasses all other _contexts_ including `:create` and `:update`.

-Now that we understand validation context, we can switch our focus to validate multiple context together enhancement in Rails 5.
+Now that we understand validation context, we can switch our focus to _validate

 Let's change our contexts from above example to